Jaspvr/Stock-Predictor/README.md

 # Check list
-- [ ] Find somewhere to scrape data from
+- [x] Find somewhere to ~scrape~ access data from
-- [ ] Determine which stocks to take in based on market cap and long term stability
+- [x] Determine which stocks to take in based on market cap and long term stability
-- [ ] Decide which metrics to take in for each stock, and scrape them
+- [ ] Decide which metrics to take in for each stock
+- [ ] Create simple html file and connect to python with flask
+- [ ] Use machine learning to make stock price predictions
+- [ ] Back Test the algorithm
+- [ ] Add more metrics for machine learning to base price predictions from
+- [ ] Create React front end
-- [ ] Complete this plan...
+- [ ] Connect React to Python